 The mountain is standing high above Rein / Riva di Tures.
 Thanks to the two supporting mountain huts it is often ascended.
 Its long rocky and snowy ridges attract all kinds of mountaineers.
 Ascents are not just easy, but with some experience and a proper equipment they can be done without bigger problems.
 The three normal tours offer some possibilities of combinations, the most attractive being the one where we ascend by the N ridge and descend by the E ridge, continuing towards Magerstein / Monte Magro.

-In Germany the mountain is also known as Ruthner Horn.
+In German speaking world the mountain is also known as Ruthner Horn.
 The name was given to honor the famous mountain explorer Anton von Ruthner, and it is quoted in some maps and books.
 But of course the original name has to be preferred.

 The second option to ascend Schneebige Nock / Monte Nevoso is from the south.
-In Antholz valley we start on the altitude of some 1400m and follow the marked path towards NW to Rieserfernerhuette.
+In Antholz valley we start on the altitude of some 1400 m and follow the marked path towards the NW to Rieserfernerhuette.